mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 The user provides login information for the slave and connection information for connecting to the master.

-You can also specify a database to be used to test replication as well as a Unix socket file for connecting to a master running on a local host.
+You can also specify a database to be used to test replication.

 The utility report conditions where the storage engines on the master and the slave differ.
 Warnings are issued by default or you can use the